tpgmartin/branching-out-into-elm/README.md

 This book is [host on GitBook](https://tpgmartin.gitbooks.io/branching-out-into-elm/content/), and suggestions and improvements are always appreciated.

-The source code for this book are hosted on GitHub.
-(Coming soon)
+The source code for this book are hosted on [GitHub](https://github.com/tpgmartin/branching-out-into-elm).

 You can reach out to me either through [GitBook](https://www.gitbook.com/@tpgmartin), [GitHub](https://github.com/tpgmartin) or [twitter](https://twitter.com/tpgmartin).